 I might be wrong about this but for me, the American mythologist and philosopher Campbell was talking about moving toward what gives you joy, fulfillment and expression.
 This pursuit

 manifested in nothing less than a hero’s journey, an actualization of the true self, without compromise.

 This isn’t a recipe for titillation.
-It's not about doing whatever it is you want to do, nor is it a rational for
+It's not about doing whatever it is you want to do, nor is it a self serving

-surrounds and circumstances, or taking charge.
+victimized by your surrounds and circumstances, or taking charge.
 Taking charge means you learn to identify and understand where you are in the moment, and what it takes to make the moment more to your fit and liking.
-If effect, you

-identify that which actualizes who you are and what you aspire to be, and you steer in that direction.
+If effect, you identify that which actualizes who you are and what you aspire to be, and you steer that way.
 You follow your bliss.

-head, screwing yourself silly, winning the lottery or owning a Ferrari.
+your head, screwing yourself silly, winning the lottery or owning a Lamborghini.
 It's about you, and personal liberation.
-It’s never about irresponsibility, and getting yours at the expense of or on the shoulders of others.
+It’s never about irresponsibility, and getting yours at the expense of or on the shoulders of

-difficult to do so.
+very difficult to do so.
 We are programed from birth to strive to be something other than what we are.
-As we grow, and are exposed to peer influence, media, and broad social contact ... our entire focus becomes how to get
+As we grow, and are exposed to peer influence, media, and broad social contact, our prime focus becomes how to get

 We're bombarded with images of perfect people, leading